 11. Racoon

-The clown everyone loves, the racoon can easily get used to living the sheltered life if taken into a household as a baby.
+The clown everyone loves, the raccoon can easily get used to living the sheltered life if taken into a household as a baby.
 They bond with their humans and end up as paid actors in viral videos all over the web.

 12. Miniature Donkey